Water softener is stuck in regeneration and continuously runs water to the drain.

 - Step 5 – Test regeneration: Restore water and power, then run a manual regeneration to ensure the valve advances through all steps and returns to service.

-Warning: Prolonged flow to drain can waste large amounts of water and may flood if the drain is restricted.
+Warning: Prolonged flow to the drain can waste large amounts of water and may cause flooding if the drain is restricted.

 Repair Difficulty